shivam2003-dev/made_for_ml/docs/chapters/03_model_selection.md

 Selecting the right model and evaluating its performance are fundamental challenges in machine learning.
 This chapter covers the bias-variance decomposition, cross-validation, evaluation metrics, and the crucial trade-offs involved in model selection.
 Understanding these concepts is essential for building models that generalize well to unseen data.

+!!! important "Why Model Selection Matters"
+    Model selection is arguably the most critical skill in machine learning:
+    - **Prevents overfitting**: Choose models that generalize, not just memorize
+    - **Saves resources**: Avoid training overly complex models unnecessarily
+    - **Enables comparison**: Fairly compare different algorithms
+    - **Builds intuition**: Understand when and why models fail

+    A poorly selected model will fail in production, no matter how sophisticated the algorithm.

 The central problem: How do we choose among different models, and how do we know if our model will perform well on new data?

 ## Core Theory & Intuitive Explanation